sparkle-project/sparkle-project.github.io/documentation/gentle-reminders/index.md

 For backgrounded applications (apps that do not appear in the Dock), Sparkle 2.2 onwards will not let a scheduled update alert steal focus from another application or window that may be currently active -- with the one exception of when your application just launched.
 Scheduled update alerts that show up after launch will be presented behind other apps and windows.

-Note even for updates downloaded automatically and silently in the background, Sparkle may show an update alert to the user if the application hasn't quit for 1 week or if the user needs to authorize to install an update due to lack of sufficient write permissions.
+Note even for updates downloaded silently in the background and installed after the app terminates, Sparkle may show an update alert to the user if the application hasn't quit for 1 week or if the user needs to authorize to install an update due to lack of sufficient write permissions.
 Sparkle does not operate in a UI-less mode in all cases even if updates are set to automatically download.

 If you want your application to deliver scheduled alerts in a gentle yet noticeable manner, you may opt into Sparkle's Gentle Reminders APIs.
 These are a part of [SPUStandardUserDriverDelegate](/documentation/api-reference/Protocols/SPUStandardUserDriverDelegate.html), which is a part of Sparkle's standard user interface.